Home » UI vs. UX: Two Sides of the Same Coin

 UI or User Interface means the particular asset or visual touchpoint that the user interacts with.
 In a simpler manner, it means anything that a user may interact with while he uses a digital product.
 We are referring to the lookfeel, and interactivity of a digital product every time we are talking about the UI.

 The UI design implies creating user interfaces transformed from wireframes, easy to use, and aesthetically delightful.
+These initial designs are usually created with Figma software.
 The point of interaction between the digital product and the user is the UI, while the UI design is focused on the interactive elements of the product interface.

 It’s like an experience customized through color, typography, spacing, icons, buttons, grids, and navigation bar.
 Under the UI comes everything that is there on the screen, from keys to audio, and lighting, making the interaction pleasing.

 When using interactive features meant to guide users through the interface of an app or website, we talk about UI.
-This is a more technical process that optimizes the interaction between users and digital products or devices.
+In the grand scheme of UX vs. UI design, this is a more technical process that optimizes the interaction between users and digital products or devices.

 What is UX (User Experience)?